-202H.
-POLITICAL HISTORY OF MODERN EUROPE.
+- 202H.
+Political History of Modern Europe.
 A study of the political development of modern Europe with a careful analysis of the economic, intellectual, moral, political, and social conditions.

-214H.
-UNITED STATES HISTORY.-I & II.
+One Semester. - 214H.
+United States History.-I & II.
 A study of the political, cultural, economic, and social growth of the United States.

-216H.
-SEMINAR IN UNITED STATES HISTORY.
+Two Semesters. - 216H.
+Seminar in United States History.
 A study of the Negro in the Reconstruction Period.
 Prerequisite: 214H or consent of instructor.

-228H.
-HISTORY OF ENGLAND.
+One Semester. - 228H.
+History of England.
 A study of the economic, cultural, political, and social growth of England and the British commonwealth.

-230H.
-HISTORY OF THE FAR EAST.
+One Semester. - 230H.
+History of the Far East.
 A study of the civilization of the Far East and its relationship to western civilization.
 Prerequisite: 202H.

-232H.
-THE FRENCH REVOLUTION.
+One Semester. - 232H.
+The French Revolution.
 A study of the causes, character and significance of the French Revolution.
 Lectures, discussions, reports.
-Seminar.

-245H.
-LATIN AMERICAN HISTORY.

-A study of the economics, political, social, religious and intellectual development of the region from the discovery and conquest to the present.
-Emphasis will be placed on the post-independence or national period.
-Prerequisite 202 & 1 Semester of 214H.
+One Semester. - 245H.
+Latin American History.-I. & II.
+A study of the economic, political, social, religious and intellectual development of the region from the discovery and conquest to the present.
+Two Semesters.